astrivant/polyad/docs/proposals/rotations.md

 The initial scope should adopt already provisioned credential revisions.
-Creating and revoking credentials in an external provider requires a separate, explicit integration; synchronizing a Kubernetes Secret is not equivalent to changing a database password or revoking a certificate.
+Creating and revoking credentials in an external provider requires a separate, explicit integration that changes the provider's password or revokes its certificate.
+Secret synchronization distributes the resulting credentials.

 ## Table of contents